Discussions for Thailand Gripen E/F buy advance

-Discussions between Bangkok and Stockholm are “on track” for Thailand’s acquisition of the Gripen E/F fighter.
+Discussions between Bangkok and Stockholm are “on track” for Thailand’s acquisition of the Saab Gripen E/F fighter.

 “The Royal Thai Air Force has selected Gripen E/F as its preferred future fighter,” says Saab in an email to FlightGlobal.